 After you peel and cut the potatoes also peel the garlic and add garlic cloves to the potatoes.
 We will be cooking the garlic together with the potatoes, this will give the mashed potatoes milder and sweeter garlic taste.

-So after the potatoes are cooked (together with garlic of course) drain them and do all the things from the first recipe.
+So after the potatoes are cooked (together with garlic) drain them and do all the things from the first recipe.
 And when you mash them, you will mash the garlic together with the rest of ingredients and your second garlic mashed potatoes are done!

-These two very pretty simple, right?
-Now for the last one, we will try to do something a bit more complicated (still so easy a 7 year old could do it :)).
+These two were pretty simple, right?
+For the last one, we will try to do something a bit more complicated (but still so easy a 7 year old could do it).

 For This Baked Garlic Mashed Potatoes Recipe we will need: